Sorbose

 Sorbose is a ketose belonging to the group of sugars known as monosaccharides.
 It has a sweetness that is equivalent to sucrose (table sugar).
 The commercial production of vitamin C (ascorbic acid) often begins with sorbose.
 L-Sorbose is the configuration of the naturally occurring sugar.
+It can be prepared from inexpensive O-benzylglucose.

+Synthesis

+Under conditions employed for a Meerwein-Ponndorf-Verley reduction, the tetra-O-benzyl aldose converts to tetra-O-benzylsorbose.
+Hydrogenolysis removes the four benzyl groups, leaving sorbose.